kensak/YaClaw/README.md

 **A simple bridge that lets you remotely control an AI coding CLI from Discord.**

-> **ACP support added!** YaClaw now connects to agents via the [Agent Client Protocol (ACP)](https://agentclientprotocol.com/) — a clean JSON-RPC 2.0 stdio transport — instead of driving CLIs over a pty.
-Now that ACP is available, all the `pty` craftworks are moved to the `historical` subfolder.
+> **ACP-native messages!** YaClaw now uses [Agent Client Protocol (ACP)](https://agentclientprotocol.com/) JSON-RPC messages instead of plain text.
+Channels can leverage the full capabilities ACP offers — permission buttons, configuration menus, and much more to come.

-> 🎉 **Good News!!!** Since `pty` is no longer used, **YaClaw now runs natively on Windows** — no WSL required!

->  **Another Good News!!!** YaClaw **now supports LINE!** Drop a LINE to your AI — anytime, anywhere.

 ---

 ## What does it do?

-YaClaw forwards messages you type in Discord / LINE directly to Codex CLI or Copilot CLI, then posts the AI's reply back to your channel.
-Because the agent runs on your own machine, **your full local environment is available — MCP config, file access, shell commands, everything.**
+YaClaw forwards messages from Discord or LINE to your AI coding CLI and posts the replies back to your channel.
+Since the agent runs on your own machine with your configured working directory, your full local environment is available as-is — **AGENTS.md, SOUL.md, MCP config, skills, file access, shell commands, everything.**

 ```
 You ──[Discord / LINE message]──▶ YaClaw ──▶ agent (Copilot / Codex / Gemini / OpenCode / …)